-These metrics will help you improve your tactics, spot mistakes, and bring your PR and marketing game to the next level.
+These metrics will help you improve your tactics, spot mistakes, and bring your PR and marketing strategies to the next level.

 Which EMV metrics should you take into account?

-Engagement will tell you how the earned content resonates with the target audience.
+Engagement metrics will tell you how the earned content resonates with the target audience.

 Engagement helps you determine the value of the content.
 The more engaged the audience is, the more interested they are in the piece of content.
 This can help you determine the value of earned media.